A 1960s Christmas

 by Ellen Castelow

 Christmas in the 1960s was in many respects quite similar to Christmas celebrations in the 21st century: family gatherings, laughter and fun.
-But whereas today the celebrations are often centered around the presents and multimedia, in the 1960s Christmas was much more homespun.
+But whereas today the celebrations are often centred around the presents and multimedia, in the 1960s Christmas was much more homespun.

 The days of post war rationing and austerity were still recent memories so, especially in the early years of the decade, 1960s Christmases still had a feeling of frugality when compared to those of today.